Explorer-art/Octopus/README.md

 # Octopus
 Octopus is a program for generating passwords according to the specified parameters and for bruteforce of MD5 hashes.
 The program has been adopted so far only for the Windows operating system.

+ATTENTION!
+DO NOT USE THIS PROGRAM FOR ILLEGAL PURPORES!
+IT's illegal!

 Use: python Octopus.py [mode] [type] [instruction] [file] [bhash] [min] [max]

 Example: python Octopus.py 1 3 N -s s